cloudposse/github-action-atmos-terraform-select-components/README.md

 | `atmos-config-path`      |

-If you want `v1` having the same behaviour as `v0` you should create config `./.github/config/atmos-gitops.yaml` with the same variables as in `v1` inputs.
+If you want the same behavior in `v1`  as in`v0` you should create config `./.github/config/atmos-gitops.yaml` with the same variables as in `v1` inputs.

 ```yaml
   - name: Selected Components